rogelioprieto/linux-tips/_posts/2020-05-21-github_setup_using_command_line.md

 ```

 ## Option 1.
-Create a new repository on the command line
+Create a new repository on the command line.
 ```
 echo "# test" >> README.md
 git init